Top 7 Beautiful Mountains in China

 - Entrance ticket: 230 RMB from March to November; 150 RMB in January, February, and December

 - Getting there from Shanghai: Take a high-speed train from Shanghai/Shanghai Hongqiao Railway Station to Huangshan North Railway Station.
 Tourist buses for Yellow Mountain are found in front of Huangshan North Railway Station.
-Click How to Plan a Huangshan Tour for more information.
+Read more on the Yellow Mountains

 - Tour idea: Huangshan Relax Tour from Shanghai